Eugen Grimminger

 Franz Eugen Grimminger (29 July 1892 – 10 April 1986) was a member of the White Rose resistance group in Nazi Germany.

 Early life

 Eugen Grimminger, son of a train driver, participated as a volunteer in the First World War and then worked as a civil servant in Crailsheim.
 After his war experiences he became a pacifist.
 He read books about Mahatma Gandhi and Buddhism and left the protestant church.
 According to Grimminger, he adhered to Buddhist beliefs.
+He became an advocate of non-violence and a vegetarian in 1919.

 In 1922, he married Jenny Stern in Stuttgart.
-The marriage with a Jewess was rejected in the circle of acquaintances and relatives.
+His marriage to a Jewish woman was rejected in his circle of acquaintances and relatives.
 The young married couple settled in Stuttgart, where Grimminger was employed as an auditor at the Association of Agricultural Cooperatives.
 In 1925 he became a dairy inspector of the association and in 1930 was auditor-in-chief and head of the department.

 In Nazi Germany

 In 1935 Grimminger lost his job because of his being married to a Jewish woman.
 Two years later, Eugen Grimminger became a self-employed certified auditor.
 He also helped people to flee to Switzerland, for which fake documents were necessary.

 In 1942 Eugen Grimminger took over the book-keeping office of his friend Robert Scholl, who had been denounced for "anti-state statements" and had to serve a four month prison sentence.
 This office was located in the residential building of the Scholl family.
 As a result, Grimminger met Inge, Hans and Sophie Scholl and came in contact with the White Rose resistance group.

 The group was supported by Grimminger mainly by donations in kind and sums of money, which he had partly collected from his acquaintances.
 He was assisted by his secretary Tilly Hahn.